Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, Cold.

 Location.
 Marker has been reported missing.
 It was located near 40° 52.833′ N, 74° 2.384′ W. Marker was in Hackensack, New Jersey, in Bergen County.
-Marker could be reached from the intersection of River Street and Bridge Street, on the right when traveling north.
+It could be reached from the intersection of River Street and Bridge Street, on the right when traveling north.
 Marker is located at the New Jersey Naval Museum on the Hackensack River.
 Touch for map.
 Marker was at or near this postal address: 78 River Street, Hackensack NJ 07601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-USS Gudgeon (SS-211) (within shouting distance of this marker); Submariners Memorial (within shouting distance of this marker); Still on Patrol (within shouting distance of this marker); U.S.S.
+At least 8 other markers are within walking distance of this location: USS Gudgeon (SS-211) (within shouting distance of this marker); Submariners Memorial (within shouting distance of this marker); Still on Patrol (within shouting distance of this marker); U.S.S.
 Ling (within shouting distance of this marker); Bofor 40 MM Auto Cannon (within shouting distance of this marker); Col. Richard Varick (approx. 0.2 miles away); First Reformed Church (approx. 0.2 miles away); Archibald Campbell Family Monument (approx. 0.2 miles away).
 Touch for a list and map of all markers in Hackensack.

 Regarding Terrier SAM-N-7.
 The USS Ling Museum has been closed due to Hurricane Sandy damage.
 Virtually every marker has been removed and any remaining displays, including USS Ling, are in derelict condition.